The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Compassion and Love

-On Wednesday 21st October, our Reception Class Welcome Service was different than usual in that we had to hold the service in the Reception Classroom instead of in St Clements Church or our hall with our families and friends.
-Despite the change, the children enjoyed the special video message from St Clements Church and joined in a song that the church had recorded too.
+On Wednesday 20th October, we held our Reception Class Welcome Service.
+The children enjoyed the special service at St Clements Church and joined in a song that they had practised.
 We all prayed and sent special wishes to our reception pupils for a happy and successful time in our school over the years to come.
-Each child then received their own Bible and everyone clapped one another as Mrs Parker called out the names.
+Each child then received their own Bible and everyone clapped one another as Mrs Parker and Curate Dan called out the names.

-To finish, each class also sent a gift to welcome our reception class- beautifully made cards, nice books to read and a plant to look after too!
+To finish, each class presented a gift to welcome our reception class- beautifully made cards, nice books to read and a plant to look after too!

 Here are some photographs from the service: